MicroEJ/docs/VEEPortingGuide/coreEngine.rst

 the Application is blocked (i.e., when all the MicroEJ threads sleep), the RTOS task running the Core Engine sleeps.

+.. _core_engine_capabilities:

 Capabilities
 ============

 The Core Engine defines 3 exclusive capabilities:

--  Mono-Sandbox: capability to produce a monolithic firmware (default one).
+-  Mono-Sandbox: capability to produce a monolithic Executable (default one).

--  Multi-Sandbox: capability to produce a extensible firmware on which new applications can be dynamically installed.
+-  Multi-Sandbox: capability to produce a extensible Executable on which new applications can be dynamically installed.
 See section :ref:`multisandbox`.

--  Tiny-Sandbox: capability to produce a compacted firmware (optimized for size).
+-  Tiny-Sandbox: capability to produce a compacted Executable (optimized for size).
 See section :ref:`tinysandbox`.

 All the Core Engine capabilities may not be available on all